Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       5. The [=Ingest source=]
          MUST be properly synced with all other running ingest sources for the same live presentation to generate synced audio/video
-         samples with aligned fragment boundaries.
+         samples with aligned fragment boundaries in the track.
          This implies that UTC timestamps
          for fragments in the "tfdt" match between decoders, and encoders.
-In addition, fragment boundaries need to be appropriately synchronized.
       6. The new stream MUST be semantically equivalent with the previous stream, and interchangeable at the header and media fragment levels.